 2. Default & Court – 75+ days overdue

 Details passed to court, case automatically filed via payment order or civil claim.

 When more than 74 days have passed with no payment received and if the amount overdue is larger than 2 monthly payments, then the loan is classed as in default*.
-In Finland, the case is then automatically filed with the courts and this will soon be the same process in Estonia and Spain thanks to access to new technology.
 Most commonly the case is filed via a payment order, however if this is unsuccessful then we will file a civil case.
 In a best case scenario, the process takes a minimum 4 months until a verdict is reached.

 *If the overdue amount is less than 2 monthly payments, the loan is classed as in default after the payment schedule ends

 3. Bailiff – 200+ days overdue